 In particular, the group $P(E_*)/Q(E_*)$ is equal to

 An explicit bases of the lattices $Q(E_8)$, $Q(E_7)$ and $Q(E_6)$ is given by

 where the elements $\alpha_i$ are given by

-From \eqref{E:QP-E}, it follows that there the following semisimple algebraic groups which are almost-simple of type $E_*$: a simply connected and adjoint group $\bbE_8=\bbE_8^{\sc}=\bbE_8^{\ad}$ of type $E_8$, a simply connected group $\bbE_7^{\sc}$ (resp. $\bbE_6^{\sc}$) of type $E_7$ (resp. $E_6$), an adjoint group $\bbE_7^{\ad}$ (resp. $\bbE_6^{\ad}$) of type $E_7$ (resp. $E_6$).
+From \eqref{E:QP-E}, it follows that there the following semisimple algebraic groups which are almost-simple of type $E_*$: a simply-connected and adjoint group $\bbE_8=\bbE_8^{\sc}=\bbE_8^{\ad}$ of type $E_8$, a simply-connected group $\bbE_7^{\sc}$ (resp. $\bbE_6^{\sc}$) of type $E_7$ (resp. $E_6$), an adjoint group $\bbE_7^{\ad}$ (resp. $\bbE_6^{\ad}$) of type $E_7$ (resp. $E_6$).
 The (co)character lattices of the maximal tori of the above semisimple groups are therefore equal to

 It follows that the fundamental group of a semisimple group $H$ as above is equal to

 while the character group of the center $\scr Z(H)$ is equal to